 What viral pandemics mean for the medical travel industry.

-You know the drill: warm water and soap, scrub your hands for 20 seconds, rinse well, use a paper towel to turn off the tap.
+You know the drill for staying after during a pandemic: warm water, scrub your hands for 20 seconds, and rinse well.
 Avoid touching your face, and when in doubt, wash your hands again.
 Proper hygiene is one thing that is ingrained into many medical professionals lifestyle.

-You could possibly be well-versed in pandemic procedures, but the unpredictability of sudden, rapid-spreading diseases can lead to plenty of uncertainty.
-And that uncertainty isn’t just in sanitation methods and hospital operations but in the entire medical travel industry.
+You could be well-versed in pandemic procedures but a sudden rapid-spreading disease can lead to uncertainty.
+Uncertainty isn’t just in sanitation methods and hospital operations but in the entire medical travel industry.

-The current spread of this coronavirus restricts travel and public events.
-As daily life alters to support containment efforts, the best way to proceed forward is to be informed, alert, careful and calm.
-The medical community is deeply invested in containment of COVID-19, but nurses and allied health professionals will continue to manage all other ailments.
-For example, the current strain of the flu has killed 22,000-55,000 Americans in the past five months alone.
-Thirty-seven Americans have been killed by this coronavirus as of the publishing of this blog.
-We certainly have our hands full, so we’ll keep doing what we do best—keep calm and sanitize on.
+The current spread of this coronavirus restricts travel and large public events.
+As daily life changes to support containment efforts, the best way to proceed is to be informed, alert, and calm.
+The medical community is deeply invested in containment of COVID-19.
+Nurses and allied health professionals will continue to manage all other elements.
+It can get overwhelming, so we’ll keep doing what we do best—keep calm and sanitize on.

-This coronavirus may not be slowing down for a while, so we’re discussing potential implications for the medical travel industry and some ways we can all help out in this unique time.
-Other medical needs don’t stop for pandemics, but by staying alert and cautious, we can handle this.
+This coronavirus won’t be slowing down, so we’re discussing potential implications for the healthcare travel industry.
+Below are some ways we can all help out in this unique time.
+Medical needs won’t stop during pandemics, but by staying alert and cautious, we can handle this.

 What does this coronavirus mean for medical travel?

-Medical travelers working on contracts in places where the virus has appeared are at a higher risk of contracting the virus and must stay aware of the potential for their patients to be carrying it.
-If your contract ends soon and you’re moving to a new location, you may have to answer questions about your previous assignment.
+In areas where the virus has appeared, healthcare travelers on contracts are at higher risk of contracting it and should be aware of every patient.
+If your travel contract ends soon and you’re moving to a new location, you may have to answer questions about your previous assignment.

 The work of travel nurses in pandemic-affected areas is a bit different than a typical contract.
-Travel nurses working in Washington right now are generally backfill for nurses who have been quarantined or working out in the community testing locals for the virus.
-In Kirkland, Washington—the epicenter of the state’s outbreak—the ratio of nurses to COVID-19 patients is 1:1, which is not sustainable without outside help.
-Taking a contract in a pandemic hospital is not for everyone, but demand is very high and pay rates are well above normal in infected areas.
+Travel nurses working in Washington right now are backfill for nurses who have been quarantined or working in the community at testing locations.
+In Kirkland, Washington, the epicenter of the state’s outbreak, the ratio of nurses to COVID-19 patients is 1:1.
+This is not sustainable without outside help of travel healthcare professionals.
+Taking a contract in a pandemic facility is not for everyone, but demand is very high and pay rates are well above average.

 How can I help in my day-to-day life?

-The best any of us can do is continue to provide excellent care for our patients.
-There isn’t much we can do to stop this coronavirus completely, but each individual can prevent the spread of diseases within their own environment.
-As long as medical professionals stay true to the standards of hygiene and care expected of us, we will not contribute to the spread of the disease.
+The best any healthcare worker can do right now is provide excellent care for their patients.
+There isn’t anything we can do to stop the coronavirus completely, but we can prevent the spread of disease within our own environment.
+As long as medical professionals stay true to the standards of hygiene and care expected of them, they will not contribute to the spread of the disease.
 Being aware of your surroundings and comforting your patients during this time is much needed.